 Last week as I was getting ready for work, my wife said, “I could totally see you being a speaker someday.”
 Her words seemed to come out of nowhere.

 Little did she know, I had been wrestling that idea in my head for weeks.
 I was just too scared to tell anyone.
 Her encouragement was the catalyst I needed.
-It was time for me to pay attention to what I was feeling in my heart.
+It was time to pay attention to what I was feeling in my heart.

 I am here

 Those three words were the recognition that my past experiences had led me to this moment in time.
 This was a moment of discovery.
 I saw, with absolute clarity, certain decisions that had shaped my past.
 These weren’t coincidences, they were puzzle pieces that fit together perfectly to create a bigger picture.